 Some kibble companies are showing movement away from 4D meat and toward the use of better quality ingredients at least.
-(But the words natural and holistic have no meaning, so any pet food company can use them willy nilly.)
+(But the words natural and best holistic dog food have no meaning, so any pet food company can use them willy-nilly.)

 If there is any "meal" in the product, it has been rendered, meaning the origin of the meal ingredients is suspect.

 Also, kibble is only about 25 to 30% meat, max.
 This is totally inappropriate for cats, which are obligate carnivores.
 Dogs are omnivores but certainly thrive on meat-based diets, even though they can survive on plant-based diets.

 10. What advice would you give to pet owners who want to make their pets food at home?